SPARQ Testing for Soccer

 Previous Test Protocols

-The following tests were once part of the assessments in the Soccer SPARQ, but have been superceded by the tests described above.
+The following tests were once part of the assessments in the Soccer SPARQ, but have been superseded by the tests described above.

 - One Step Vertical Jump — jumping for maximum height, this test measures explosiveness, and is a reliable indicator of speed.
 Requiring a single step approach, this test is best measured using a Vertec though other methods may be used.